debarshi12345/MHD_waves/README.md

 # MHD_waves
-Magnetohydrodynamics waves in Earth's outer core
+Magnetohydrodynamics waves in Earth's outer core.
-The core and the description is given
+The cores and the descriptions are given below.
 1. Inertial_wave.py